-This theatre action is a curated staged reading series of new works theatrically exploring – sometimes loudly, sometimes quietly, and everything in between – the social and political concerns facing our country today.
+This bi-monthly theatre action is a curated staged reading series of new works theatrically exploring – sometimes loudly, sometimes quietly, and everything in between – the social and political concerns facing our country today.
 We The People: Where artists and audiences come together to Resist, Persist, and Express It.
 To find hope, unity, and to take action.
-Every other month, artists will receive a prompt and a deadline.
-The 3-5 minute pieces will then be curated into a night of theatre.
-All proceeds will go to a related non-profit.
+Every other month, artists receive a prompt and a deadline.
+The 3-5 minute pieces are then be curated into a night of theatre.
+All proceeds go to a related non-profit.

-PROMPT for this performance: "Establish Justice"
+PROMPT for this performance: "Rights of Conscience"

 GUIDELINES FOR THIS PERFORMANCE: